pytorch/rfcs/RFC-0026-logging-system.md

 slightly (for instance, if the value of some variable is included in the message and that value differs between two different `warnings.warn` calls), then both warnings are emitted. `TORCH_WARN_ONCE` does not check whether messages differ.
-But we could probably implement `torch.warn_once` in a similar way to how the `warnings` module filter is implemented.
+But we could probably implement `torch._warn_once` in a similar way to how the `warnings` module filter is implemented.